 If you are required to provide parental information, but there are reasons why you can’t provide it, you will be given the opportunity to indicate this.

-If you are considered a dependent student for FAFSA purposes, you will need to provide parental information.
-For some families, it may not be entirely clear which parent’s information to provide.
-Click here if you need help determining your FAFSA parent.
+If you are a dependent student for FAFSA purposes, you will need to provide parent information on your FAFSA.

 Does it matter who claims a child on taxes for FAFSA?